 - The Benjamin Franklin effect is a psychological phenomenon that causes people to like someone more after they do that person a favor.

-- This happens because when you do someone a favor, your mind tries to justify it to itself by explaining that you must like that person, in order to avoid a state of cognitive dissonance.
+- We experience the Ben Franklin effect because when you do someone a favor, your mind tries to justify it to itself by explaining that you must like that person, in order to avoid a state of cognitive dissonance.

-- As such, the Benjamin Franklin effect is most notable in cases where the person performing the favor either dislikes the person that they are helping, or feels neutral toward them.
+- As such, the Ben Franklin effect is most likely to occur in cases where the person performing the favor either dislikes the person that they are helping, or feels neutral toward them.

 - When taking advantage of this effect, it’s important to remember that in general, the act of performing the favor is more important than the scope of the favor, so that even a small favor can lead to a significant increase in rapport.